mhaerden90/Blockchain-Capstone-Project/README.md

 Before you mint a token, you need to verify your own the property.
 You will use zk-SNARKs to create a verification system which can prove you have title to the property without revealing that specific information on the property.
 Once the token has been verified you will place it on a blockchain market place (OpenSea) for others to purchase.
-The detail steps of the project is as follows:
-1. building of the ERC 721 tokens for the real estate homes
-2. compiling and integrating zokrates into the tokens that is just built

 # Prerequisits
 ## npm install